DenitsaPambelova/student-app-React/README.md

 This is a simple student registration system for CRUD operations built with React front-end.
 It performs adding new student application with its properties, update, edit and delete them as well as view students applications list.
-This is a simple student registration system for CRUD operations built with React and MongoDB.
-It performs adding new Student with its properties,edit and delete them as well as view students' list.
 It uses MongoDB as backend.

 How to run: